 Book our very popular one day trip from Paris to Brittany and Mont St. Michel.
 Stops include Dinan, St. Malo and Mont Saint Michel.
 We also offer an overnight trip from Paris to Brittany.

 Water Adventures: Brittany offers over 450 miles of navigable canals and rivers.
 One of the most beautiful networks in Europe.
 Traditional one-day and multiple-day cruises launch from the towns of Concarneau, Benodet, Vannes, Dinard, La Roche Bernad and Quimper.
 Most sail to nearby islands that are great for walking or bird watching excursions.
-Brittany is the largest nesting seabird area in France.
+The region is home to the largest nesting seabird area in France.

-Biking, hiking and great outdoors: With hundreds of miles of quiet roads and gentle slopes, Brittany is perfect for hiking, cycling or motor biking.
-Brittany offers over 2,000 kilometers of posted hiking and biking paths, which are accessible year round.
-A perfect way to discover Brittany and its heritage.
+Biking, hiking and great outdoors: With hundreds of miles of quiet roads and gentle slopes, the region is perfect for hiking, cycling or motor biking.
+There are over 2,000 kilometers of posted hiking and biking paths, which are accessible year round.
+A perfect way to discover the region and its heritage.

-Golf: A total of 27 courses dot Brittany’s landscape, many overlooking the coastal cliffs.
-Brittany offers courses suitable for the casual enthusiast and the season player alike.
+Golf: A total of 27 courses dot the region’s landscape, many overlooking the coastal cliffs.
+Course levels are suitable for the casual enthusiast and the season player alike.
 Below are five courses we like.

 - Golf Cesson-Sévigné – www.ville-cesson-sevigne.fr/